igorslobodyanyuk/VetScraper/README.md

 # VetScraper

-A .NET Core console application that finds scrapes vet store addresses from the following website: https://www.1800petmeds.com/vetdirectory
+A .NET Core console application that scrapes vet store addresses from the following website: https://www.1800petmeds.com/vetdirectory

 In order to get store addresses, run a console app and look for the results in the "stores.csv" file in the executing application folder.